Previously, on “Is DT a monorepo?”

 Using shared-workspace-lockfile=false

-The astute reader may have noticed that the performance of pnpm install
+The astute reader may have noticed that the performance of pnpm install seems

 way slower than expected, especially given the numbers I achieved in the

-previous post about making pnpm
+previous post about making pnpm faster.

-The reason for this slowdown is our use of shared-workspace-lockfile=false
+The reason for this slowdown is our use of shared-workspace-lockfile=false.

-This is a lesser-used option which instructs pnpm
+This is a lesser-used option which instructs pnpm to instead handle each

 workspace package individually.
 Each package gets is own dependency graph, and